-DVD Studio Pro 3
+DVD Studio Pro 3 full review

 For a long time, professional DVD authoring was beyond the reach of many creatives no matter whether they preferred the Mac OS or Windows.
 While some designers today can’t even remember a time before Adobe Photoshop, there isn’t anything with a comparable pedigree for DVD authoring.
 Most companies that used to dominate the landscape not long ago, enforcing sky-high prices for their offerings, are no longer around.
 Fortunately, that isn’t there is all to it for Mac users.
 A year after the last major release, Apple has shipped DVD Studio Pro 3 – and might awaken more envy than ever among PC users.